 - The company will be under an obligation to forward a copy of the proposed resolution to the director concerned.

 - At least 14 days before the shareholders’ meeting, the directors must give notice to all shareholders of the meeting.

 - The director being removed is entitled to make representations to the company and speak at the meeting about his/her removal.
 The board is also entitled to make representations to the shareholders.

 - At the meeting the vote may be conducted on a simple show of hands or (more likely) a poll vote.
 The resolution to remove a director will succeed if more than 50% of shareholders in attendance vote in favour of removal.

-Luckily, no. The Companies Act includes a procedure which does mean that the shareholders can hold a vote to remove directors if even if the board refuses or is unable to call a shareholders meeting itself.
+Section 303 of the Companies Act 2006 includes a procedure whereby the shareholders can hold a vote to remove directors even if the board refuses or is unable to call a shareholders meeting.
 Only 5% of shareholders are required to call a meeting under this procedure.
 As a resolution to remove directors can be passed by a simple majority of shareholders voting at a meeting, it is theoretically possible for a very small number of shareholders to hold and pass a vote to remove directors.